Alaska Airlines Flight 60: Accident

 Having originated in Anchorage, Alaska, Alaska Airlines Flight 60 took off from Juneau International Airport in Juneau, Alaska, at 7.38 am on April 5, 1976, on a scheduled flight to Seattle, Washington, with a final stopover at Ketchikan International Airport, Ketchikan, Alaska, carrying 7 crew and 43 passengers.

 At 8.05 am, Anchorage air traffic control cleared Flight 60 for an approach to runway 11 at Ketchikan.
-At 8.11 am, Flight 60 started its descend from 10000 ft towards runway 11 for an ILS approach under low cloud ceilings and low visibility conditions due to light snow and fog.
+At 8.11 am, Flight 60 started its descent from 10000 ft towards runway 11 for an ILS approach under low cloud ceilings and low visibility conditions due to light snow and fog.
 When the flight was approx. 17 mi from the runway and at a height of 4000 ft, the pilots acquired visual contact with the ground and water, resulting in the captain's decision to abandon an ILS approach in favour of a visual approach.
 At an altitude of 1000 ft and a distance of about 2 mi, visual contact was made with the approach lights of runway 11.

 At 8.19 am, the flight touched down about 1,500 feet beyond the runway threshold at a speed of 145 kn alongside a tailwind of 3 kn.
 Upon landing, the captain reversed the engines and deployed the ground spoilers alongside the wheel brakes.
 However, the braking actions were poor due to the runway being wet at the time of landing.
 The captain thereby ordered a go-around and retracted the ground spoilers before setting the flaps to 25°, however the thrust reverser mechanism failed to fully disengage, meaning that the plane couldn't obtain full takeoff speed.
 Further attempts by the crew to disengage the reversers were equally unsuccessful, so the captain abandoned the go-around and deployed the ground spoilers again in another attempt to slow the aircraft down.
 Upon realising that the aircraft wasn't going to come to a halt before the end of the runway was reached, the captain turned the plane to the right and raised the nose.
 Shortly thereafter, the aircraft overran the runway and passed over a gully and a service road before striking the airport's antenna array support and crashing in a ravine some 700 ft beyond the end of runway 11.